dheeraj2112/AWS_With_Snowflake_Project/README.md

-# AWS_Snowflake_Project
+# AWS Lambda Snowflake Project using Python3.8 connector.

-This project is an integration from AWS to Snowflake and vice versa.
+This project is an integration from AWS Lambda to Snowflake Data Cloud for Data Analysis and Manipulation.

 Snowflake is a powerful data warehouse platform that allows you to store, analyze, and query large amounts of structured and semi-structured data.
 AWS Lambda, on the other hand, is a serverless compute service that lets you run your code without provisioning or managing servers.
 In this sample project, we will explore how to use Snowflake with Python in AWS Lambda.